mherbold/IRSDKSharper/README.md

 irsdkEnableMem=1
 ```

+# Notes
+When migrating to version 1.1.0 from a previous version, there are two changes you need to make -
+* The namespace was changed from HerboldRacing to IRSDKSharper
+* The IRSDKSharper class name was changed to IRacingSdk
+* That's it - everything else should work as it did before

 # How to use it
 Here is an example basic project to demonstrate how to set up and use this library.
 The IRacingSdk class can be found within the IRSDKSharper namespace.